Layer-Dependent Quantum Anomalous Hall Effect in Rhombohedral Graphene

-{\emph{Phase diagram.}} We now explore the phase diagram by tuning $\lambda$, $\Delta$, and $J_{\text{H}}$.
-Experimentally, the proximate Ising SOC strength, on the order of $1$~meV, can be varied by changing the TMD materials and also by adjusting the twisting angle between graphene and TMD\cite{li2019,zollner2023}.
+\emph{Phase diagram.} We now explore the phase diagram by tuning $\lambda$, $\Delta$, and $J_{\text{H}}$.
+Experimentally, the proximate Ising SOC strength, on the order of $1$~meV, can be varied by changing the TMD materials and also by adjusting the twisting angle between graphene and TMD\cite{li2019,naimer2021,zollner2023}.
 Fig.~\ref{fig1}(c) is the Hartree-Fock phase diagram of pentalayer graphene, showing the band gap $E_g$ with respect to $\lambda$ and $\Delta$, for $J_{\text{H}}=10~\text{eV}\cdot\mathcal{A}_u$.
-For $\Delta$ smaller than the critical value, the system exhibits LAF-$x$ order.
-As $\Delta$ increases, a weak first-order phase transition from LAF-$x$ state to LAF-$z$ state occurs.
-The phase transition happens when LAF-$z$ is semi-metallic (SM), while LAF-$x$ still maintains a tinny gap.
+For $\Delta$ smaller than the critical value of the LAF state to semi-metal transition (about $15$~meV), the system exhibits LAF-$x$ order.
+As $\Delta$ increases, a weak first-order phase transition from the LAF-$x$ state to the LAF-$z$ state occurs where the band gap changes about $0.5$~meV~\cite{supple}.
+The phase transition happens when LAF-$z$ is semi-metallic (SM), while LAF-$x$ still maintains a tiny gap.
+The SM state is a compensated semi-metal with electron and hole pockets.
 Meanwhile, the gap of LAF-$x$ state is independent of the SOC strength, which is in agreement with the above band structure analysis.
-The critical potential $\Delta$ for LAF to SM transition, corresponding to the gate displacement field with $\mathcal{D}_c\approx0.1$~V/nm, is consistent with the experimental observations~\cite{han2023a}.
+The critical potential $\Delta$ for the LAF to SM transition, corresponding to the gate displacement field with $\mathcal{D}_c\approx0.1$~V/nm, is consistent with the experimental observations~\cite{han2024a}.
 By further increasing $\Delta$, Ising SOC term acts as a Haldane mass and $\Delta$ serves as the sublattice potential difference in the monolayer graphene.
+More precisely, in the SM phase, the low energy band consists of two valleys with the same spin.
+Therefore, the system is effectively spinless, the same as the Haldane model.
+If we consider the top and bottom layers as the A/B sublattices in the honeycomb lattice, the potential $\Delta$ represents the sublattice potential difference.
+Since the Ising-SOC has opposite signs for the two valleys, this term indeed maps to the Haldane mass\cite{han2023b}.
 Then, the QAH state emerges between the LAF state and LP state.
 This precisely realized the Haldane model for QAH~\cite{haldane1988}.
-And LAF-$x$ state resembles the planar-AFM state in the Kane-Mele-Hubbard model~\cite{hohenadler2012}.
+And the LAF-$x$ state resembles the planar-AFM state in the Kane-Mele-Hubbard model~\cite{hohenadler2012}.